camunda/camunda-archetypes/camunda-archetype-servlet-war/src/main/resources/archetype-resources/readme.txt

 ${symbol_pound} Remarks to run this application
 There is no web interface to access the application.
-To get started refer to the Arquillian test case, which by default connects to a fox platform running locally on JBoss AS 7.
+To get started refer to the Arquillian test case, which by default connects to a camunda BPM Platform running locally on JBoss AS 7.

 ${symbol_pound} Known Issues